Free Consultations | Available 24 / 7

 • Any other factor deemed to be relevant

-Once a spousal maintenance order has been entered by a judge, the spouse who has been ordered to pay such maintenance will be required to do so or will face consequences.
-Maintenance orders are not set in stone, though.
-There are situations in which either spouse can request a modification to the support order, but only under certain circumstances.
-A judge will not modify a maintenance order simply because a spouse does not want to pay anymore -- you will have to prove that there has been a substantial change in circumstances that has made it so that the current maintenance order is no longer appropriate.
-According to Wisconsin law, a change in circumstances includes, but is not limited to:
+A judge will not modify a maintenance order simply because a spouse does not want to pay anymore.
+Generally, you will have to prove that there has been a substantial change in circumstances that has made it so that the current maintenance order is no longer appropriate.
+A change in circumstances may include, but is not limited to:

 • An increase or decrease in income: If you experience a significant decrease in your income, perhaps from losing a job or a pay cut, you can petition the court for a lower maintenance amount.